lupyuen/lupyuen.github.io/src/expander.md

     [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/boards/risc-v/bl602/bl602evb/src/bl602_gpio.c#L550-L604)

-    Which becomes super confusing when we map all 23 GPIOs on PineDio Stack.
+-   Which becomes super confusing when we __map all 23 GPIOs__ on PineDio Stack.

-    (Especially when our devs are now creating NuttX Drivers and Apps for PineDio Stack)
+    (Especially when our new devs are now creating NuttX Drivers and Apps for PineDio Stack)

 -   What happens if we __reuse the GPIOs__ by mistake?
 BL602 EVB will silent allow this...
-Which isn't right!
+Which ain't right!

     ```c
     //  GPIO Input: GPIO 10